telekom-security/tpotce/README.md

 <br><br>

 # Technical Concept

-T-Pot is based on the Debian Netinstaller and utilizes [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to reach its goal of running as many tools simultaneously as possible and thus utilizing the host's hardware to its maximum.
+T-Pot is based on the Debian 11 (Bullseye) Netinstaller and utilizes [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to reach its goal of running as many tools as possible simultaneously and thus utilizing the host's hardware to its maximum.
 <br><br>

 T-Pot offers docker images for the following honeypots ...